 Are you curious about our current National Service members and what’s it’s like to serve as Direct Service or Capacity Service members?
 Learn from Appalachian Ohio Restore Corps members who have served with Rural Action.

 Rural Action offers many ways to volunteer and takes an active role in creating thriving communities and healthy environments in Appalachian Ohio.

 Rural Action’s journey with National Service began with a 25-year AmeriCorps VISTA program launched in 1994 through the Corporation for National and Community Service.
-In 2009, Rural Action transitioned to an AmeriCorps State/National program as the Rural Action Watersheds AmeriCorps program, focusing on watershed restoration in Appalachia Ohio.
-Since then, the program (now Appalachian Ohio Restore Corps) has grown from 8 to 31 AmeriCorps members in more than 20 Appalachian Ohio counties.
+In 2009, Rural Action transitioned to an AmeriCorps State/National program focusing on direct service in watershed restoration in Appalachian Ohio.
+Since then, the program, now the Appalachian Ohio Restore Corps (AORC) has grown from 8 to 70 AmeriCorps members in more than 20 Appalachian Ohio counties.
 We also offer an AmeriCorps VISTA program where members serve behind the scenes to alleviate the causes and conditions of poverty.